gvwilson/thirdbit/_posts/2018/01/2018-01-15-procedural-vs-declarative.md

 Every great musician finds something rewarding in playing scales;
 if they didn't, they wouldn't ever become a great musician.
 Similarly,
-every great athlete takes some kind of pleasure in training drills, and everyone who's going to be a good writer finds a way to enjoy writing articles like this one.
+everyone who wants to write finds a way to enjoy writing articles like this one, which is why this is my 3,652<sup>nd</sup> blog post.